Dragon chicken is an Indo-Chinese dish featuring spiced fried chicken coated in a spicy ketchup-based sauce with peppers and cashew nuts.

 Serving Suggestions

-One final suggestion… whack this stuff on a baguette, it makes the most incredible sandwich!
+One final suggestion... whack your dragon chicken on a buttered baguette, it makes the most incredible sandwich!

 Equipment Used

 I only recommend specific brands of equipment if I think that it will genuinely assist in cooking a dish.
-If you have any requests for advice, feel free to ask in the comments section below the recipe.
+But if you have any questions, feel free to ask them in the comments section below the recipe.

 - Mixing bowls.